Waterproof vs Water Resistant Boots: What’s the Difference?

 Whether you pick water-resistant or weather-resistant (or vice versa), you should also be mindful of how boots should fit.
 The footwear enthusiasts at Vionic are sticklers for comfort and support.
 That’s why all of our men’s and women’s shoes are embedded with Vio-Motion Support technology.
 These integrated and completely hidden orthotics offer unbeatable stability, arch support, and cushioning.
 Plus, the water-resistant fabric, suede, and smooth leather we use are implemented into designs that focus on breathability.
 You can really feel the difference when you strut your stuff in our shoes.

-Whether you need a pair of shoes to wear out, or to wear to work and that will protect your shoes from unwanted spills, browse weather-resistant boots and slip resistant work shoes from Vionic today.
+Whether you need a pair of shoes to wear out, or to wear to work and that will protect your shoes from unwanted spills, browse men’s water resistant shoes, weather-resistant boots and slip-on sneakers for men from Vionic today.

 Sources: